 But anyway, I’m an Amazon Bestseller.
 And it means absolutely nothing.

 All that said, there is one very important piece of the puzzle that I neglected to mention.
 In order to be a Bestseller, you have to actually sell.
 Earlier algorithms were easy to manipulate (this article being a prime example).
 Amazon has since wised up and installed various ranking criteria.
-For example, there has to be at least 100 books in a given category to earn a Bestseller banner.
+For example, there must be at least 100 books in a given category to earn a Bestseller banner.
 There are numerous other criteria, which are, of course, wholly unclear.

 My own marketing strategy includes a slew of sponsored ads, which generate reliable sales that boost my rankings.
 However, they require constant attention because the algorithm is constantly changing.
 It’s an annoying chore, but necessary.
 Amazon is an ever-rocking boat, and authors need to maintain their balance to stay afloat.